santiagonars/pytorch-hackathon/README.md

 # Pytorch Summer Hackathon 2020 Information Page

 ## Project name: PyVinci
-The three main packages are were deployed are:
+The three main packages that were deployed are:
 - pyvinci-segmentation
 - pyvinci-client
 - pyvinci-server